Basanth08/CI-on-AWS/README.md

 ---

+## Important Notice: AWS CodeCommit Availability

+As of July 25th, 2024, AWS CodeCommit has stopped onboarding new customers.
+Here’s what this means for me (and for you if you’re following along):

+- If I already have at least one CodeCommit repository in my AWS account or organization, I can continue to create more repositories as needed.
+- If I want to use CodeCommit in a new AWS account (especially within an AWS Organization), I need to submit a support case to AWS.
+In my request, I’ll need to provide justification for using CodeCommit and confirm that my organization was a CodeCommit customer before July 25th, 2024.
+- If neither of the above applies, I recommend using alternative Git-based source control solutions such as GitHub, GitLab, or Bitbucket.
+AWS also provides guidance for migrating existing CodeCommit repositories to these platforms.

+If you have any questions or need help with migration, feel free to reach out!

+---

 ## Current Scenario & Problem

 To set the stage, let me show you the current situation and the challenges I face before implementing CI on AWS.
 Here’s the context and motivation for this project: